algorithmiaio/dev-center/_pages/clients.md

   </div>
 </div>

+After you learn how to call algorithms, check out our <a href="{{ site.baseurl }}/data/">Data Connectors</a> that we support and learn how to work with data using our <a href="http://docs.algorithmia.com/">Data API</a>.

+For how to chain algorithms together to build useful pipelines or call our API from Android, iOS, or R Shiny check out our <a href="{{ site.baseurl }}/tutorials/">Tutorials</a>.

+And if you're looking to call the API in Spark Streaming, H2O, and more check out
+<a href="{{ site.baseurl }}/integrations">Integrations</a>.

-Run through a tutorial in your preferred language.
-The tutorial will teach you how to setup the Algorithmia client and make an API call.
+Also, after checking out the Getting Started Guide above, go through a more thorough tutorial in your preferred language.
+The guides below will take you step-by-step showing you how to work with data, call algorithms and get the response:

 <div class="row lang-tile-container">
 {% assign sorted_clients = site.pages | where: "categories", "clients" | sort:"title" %}